 This smoothie might look pretty on the outside, but don’t let it fool you.
 On the inside, it means business – and it delivers.

-Maca has become an essential favorite around our house, not only for its hormone balancing properties, ability to reduce stress, and immune boosting benefits, but because it also enhances strength and endurance, positively affects muscle growth, improves circulation, increases energy, and builds bone density.
+Maca has become an essential favorite around our house.
+Its great for its hormone balancing properties, ability to reduce stress, and immune boosting benefits.
+Maca also enhances strength and endurance, positively affects muscle growth, improves circulation, increases energy, and builds bone density.
 All of these factors make it one of the most suggested food supplements for those enrolled in Metabolism Unlocked.

 A pilot study of cyclists concluded that after taking maca for 14 days, their 40 km cycling time improved. (source)